Deadly accident at Iowa amusement ride is 2nd since 2016

 Altoona is a city of 20,000 people just east of Des Moines.
 The park, whose roller coasters can be seen from Interstate 80, expects around 600,000 visitors this year.

-The Iowa Division of Labor is responsible for conducting safety inspections of each ride at least once a year, and Cook said that agency is leading the investigation.
-Division officials haven't returned messages seeking comment.
+The Iowa Division of Labor is responsible for conducting safety inspections of amusement rides at least once a year.
+Division administrator Joseph Mullen said only that the “unfortunate incident” was under investigation.

 The Raging River has been a staple of the park since 1983, when then-Gov. Terry Branstad took one of the inaugural rides.
-Adventureland advertises the ride as a “great way to cool off with the whole family,” warning it might leave participants soaked.
+Adventureland advertises the ride as a “great way to cool off with the whole family,” warning participants may get soaked.

 But the ride has been the site of two tragedies in recent years.